Self-Explaining Hate Speech Detection with Moral Rationales: Introduction

 Recent studies provide empirical evidence that moral values constitute a transferable latent representation for hate speech across languages and cultures \cite{trager2025mftcxplain, mostafazadeh-davani-etal-2024-d3code,solovev2023moralized, kennedy2023moral,10.1145/3465336.3475112}.
 Cross-lingual studies based on Moral Foundations Theory show that, despite variation in the lexical realization of hateful content across languages, hate speech targets a recurring set of moral violations and rarely occurs in the absence of moral sentiments \cite{trager2025mftcxplain, upadhyaya-etal-2023-toxicity,10.1093/pnasnexus/pgac281}.
 A recent study by \citet{mostafazadeh-davani-etal-2024-d3code} further shows that disagreements in hate speech annotation are shaped by annotators’ moral values rather than annotation noise.
 These findings suggest that standard label aggregation and opaque modeling approaches risk encoding dominant moral norms while obscuring minority perspectives.

 To address these limitations, which risk amplifying existing social and cultural biases, \textbf{we introduce Supervised Moral Rationale Attention (SMRA), the first framework to align model attention with human-annotated moral rationales for self-explaining hate speech detection}.
-As illustrated in Figure~\ref{fig:smra}, SMRA introduces a normative inductive regularization into the learning process through a supervised attention loss guided by moral rationales.
-While lexical markers of hate speech are highly language- and culture-dependent \citep{tonneau-etal-2024-languages}, moral categories and their rationales encode more stable normative structures \citep{atari2023morality, kennedy2021moral}, leading to reducing reliance on spurious correlations and improving robustness, transparency, and cross-cultural generalization.
-We evaluate SMRA across multiple architectures, including transformers, by jointly optimizing classification and explanation alignment to produce human-interpretable explanations.
-Experimental results show that SMRA consistently improves explanation quality and faithfulness across both binary hate speech detection and multi-label moral sentiment classification.
-Across tasks, SMRA substantially increases rationale alignment (Token F1 up to 0.966 and IoU F1 up to 0.836), while maintaining or slightly improving predictive performance (Macro F1 from 0.757 to 0.772 and F1 from 0.903 to 0.911).
-Moreover, SMRA achieves comparable or slightly improved group-based fairness, with gains in GMB-Sub (0.9139 to 0.9212) and only minor variations in GMB-BPSN and GMB-BNSP, indicating that enhanced explainability does not come at the cost of fairness.
+As illustrated in Figure~\ref{fig:smra}, SMRA introduces a normative tive regularization into the learning process through a supervised attention loss guided by moral rationales.
+While lexical markers of hate speech are highly language- and culture-dependent \citep{tonneau-etal-2024-languages}, moral categories and their rationales encode more stable normative structures \citep{atari2023morality, kennedy2021moral}, leading to reduced reliance on spurious correlations and improving robustness, interpretability, and cross-cultural generalization.